bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_relations_hierarchy(*relations)

-   Return the :term:`relations hierarchy` of some relations.
+   Return the relations hierarchy of some relations.

-   Transforms the relations into a :term:`relations hierarchy`.
-Each level of :term:`relations hierarchy` contains the relations in that level and each relation contains certain information, things like whether the relation is included or not and what are its nested relations, forming the next level of :term:`relations hierarchy`.
+   Transforms the relations into a relations hierarchy.
+Each level of relations hierarchy contains the relations in that level and each relation contains certain information, things like whether the relation is included or not and what are its nested relations, forming the next level of relations hierarchy.

-   :param relations: The relations to get the :term:`relations hierarchy`
+   :param relations: The relations to get the relations hierarchy
        of.
        Each relation may be composed of many ``related_query_name``\ s separated by :data:`~django.db.models.constants.LOOKUP_SEP`
        (usually ``__``) to represent a deeply nested relation.
    :type relations: list(str)
-   :return: The :term:`relations hierarchy` of the relations.
+   :return: The relations hierarchy of the relations.
    :rtype: dict(str, dict)

-   To get the :term:`relations hierarchy` of some relations (a first-level relation):
+   To get the relations hierarchy of some relations
+   (a first-level relation):

    .. testcode:: _get_relations_hierarchy.1